jpjpjp/lunchmoney-python-utils/README.md

 Likewise, if unreviewed transactions are found, the user is asked to process those transactions prior to running this script.

 Otherwise, the newly imported transactions are combined with any existing local transactions.
-Newly feteched transactions that already exist in the local file are ignored unless the category, payee, notes or tags fields are different, in which case the user is interactively asked how to handle the descrepency.
+Newly fetched transactions that already exist in the local file are ignored unless the category, payee, notes or tags fields are different, in which case the user is interactively asked how to handle the discrepancy.
 In cases where the user prefers the local copy, the transaction in Lunch Money is updated.

 The updated local transaction list is written to a temporary file so as to preserve the last known good working local transaction list.